Onion for Babies – When and How to Introduce?

 Health Benefits of Onions for Babies

 There are several health benefits of onions for babies.
-Here are some of them:
+Here are some of the onion benefits for babies you must look at:

-• They are excellent sources of antioxidants which are essential nutrients that can help your baby fight off diseases.
+• They are excellent sources of antioxidants which are essential nutrients that can help your baby fight off diseases like E. coli infections, stomach ulcers, and staph infections (7).

 • If your baby has symptoms of asthma, onions have anti-inflammatory properties, which can help reduce the symptoms.